 - Includes nylon hanging cord and Nosquito Octenol to lure mosquitoes

-If a bug zapper is effective when it comes to attracting and killing bugs, the unit will be packed full of insects in no time.
-When they get stuck in the grid it can affect the zapper’s performance, and at worse, stop it from functioning completely.
+If a bug zapper is effective for attracting and killing bugs, the unit will be packed full of insects in no time.
+When they get stuck in the grid, it can affect the zapper’s performance, and at worse, stop it from functioning completely.

-This new insect control unit from Stinger makes use of a congestion-resistant grid layout meant for single kills, which effectively decreases the tendency of clogging in the device.
+This new insect control unit from Stinger uses a congestion-resistant grid layout meant for single kills, which effectively decreases the tendency of clogging in the device.

 The overall design of the unit was meant to blend right in with your surroundings.
 It was given a design to make it appear like it belongs in your garden or lawn.
 To maximize use, users have to guarantee that the device was placed in an ideal setting.

 It has to be positioned within 25-feet from human goings-on to effectively lure in mosquitoes and keep them from hovering around individuals.
 Make use of the extension cord that is included in the package.
-It is meant for outdoor use, so you can position the unit outdoors.
+It is meant for outdoor use so that you can position the unit outdoors.

-It features an automatic sensor so it will mechanically turn itself off at dawn, and then switch itself on at night.
-As for its performance, it worked quite well and it killed insects according to its claims.
+It features an automatic sensor to mechanically turn itself off at dawn and then switch itself on at night.
+As for its performance, it worked quite well, and it killed insects, according to its claims.